 Type: Select URL Callout from the dropdown.

-If you setup an External CI Job/Settings, then you can also select External CI Job here and use that instead.
+If you set up an External CI Job/Settings, you can also select External CI Job here and use that instead.
 Use the Lookup to find the External CI Job you set up previously.
 Also, the name used here may be different from yours.

 Type: Perform callout and continue with deployment.

 BUILD_FILE (Optional): ANT/build.xml